Spotted Demon (bull): Season 2020

 At the UTB event in Sacramento, California, Spotted Demon bucked off 2018 PBR World Champion Kaique Pacheco in 3.41 seconds for a bull score of 45.25 points.
 At the UTB Last Cowboy Standings event in event Los Angeles, California, rookie Cole Melancon rode him for 89.75 points in Round 4.
 Melancon ended up winning the event.
 Spotted Demon scored 43.75 points in this out.

 In March, the regional COVID-19 epidemic became a global pandemic.
 As a result, most social events around the world were either canceled or rescheduled to later dates.
-In the spring, the PBR held some UTB events in Guthrie, Oklahoma that were closed to the public.
+In the spring, the PBR held some UTB events in Guthrie, Oklahoma, that were closed to the public.
 In the summer, the organization held a series of events called the Monster Energy Team Challenge, which were also closed to the public.
-The regular season events were held in Las Vegas, but closed to the public, while the championship event was held in Sioux Falls, South Dakota with a limited and socially distanced audience.
+The regular season events were held in Las Vegas, but closed to the public, while the championship event was held in Sioux Falls, South Dakota, with a limited and socially distanced audience.
 Spotted Demon bucked in three Team Challenge events.
-In the first event, game 20, he bucked off Daylon Swearngen for 6.74 seconds for 44 points.
+In the first event, game 20, he bucked off Daylon Swearingen for 6.74 seconds for 44 points.
 In game 27, Ky Hamilton rode him for a 90.75 ride score.
 For his part, Spotted Demon scored 44.25 points.
 Finally, in game 32, he bucked off Alex Cerqueira in 4.83 seconds for 44 points.

 At the UTB event in Salt Lake City, Utah, which had a limited and socially distanced crowd, Spotted Demon bucked off Brennon Eldred in 4.68 seconds for a 45 point score.
-At the UTB event in Nampa, Idaho’s 15/15 Bucking Battle, which also had a limited and socially distanced crowd, he bucked off Lucas Divino in 4.44 seconds for 45.25 points.
+At the UTB event in Nampa, Idaho's 15/15 Bucking Battle, which also had a limited and socially distanced crowd, he bucked off Lucas Divino in 4.44 seconds for 45.25 points.

-On November 11, 12-year old Spotted Demon was being prepared preparing for his last outs in bull riding.
+On November 11, 12-year-old Spotted Demon was being prepared preparing for his final career outs.
 His weight had gone down to 1,650 pounds.
 He qualified to buck at the PBR World Finals, from November 12–15.
 Moreno recalled that he thought the bull was a fatso the first time he saw him.
 It took just over a year to get the bull in shape.

 PBR World Finals

 Spotted Demon qualified for the PBR World Finals this year.
-The event itself was moved to AT&T Stadium in Arlington, Texas from its usual home at T-Mobile Arena in Las Vegas because off Nevada state restrictions on large events because of the COVID-19 pandemic.
+The event itself was moved to AT&T Stadium in Arlington, Texas, from its usual home at T-Mobile Arena in Las Vegas due to Nevada state restrictions on large events because of the COVID-19 pandemic.
 The event had a limited and socially distanced audience.
 Spotted Demon made high scores on both of his outs.
 First, he bucked off Marcus Mast in 3.68 seconds for a 45.75 point score.
 Second, Cole Melancon rode Spotted Demon for 92.25 points, while the bull received a 45.75 point score.